 5. Broadcast rights and trademark law: Millions of bars, restaurants, and private homes will broadcast the Big Game this year.
 But charging admission is strictly prohibited, as is the unauthorized use of the trademarked term "Super Bowl" to sell goods and services.
 Sure, you can email invitations to your "Super Bowl Party," as long as you're not using the term for a commercial venture.

-6. Trash-talking and employment law: Let's say you're pulling for the Seahawks, but your boss has been a die-hard Broncos fan all her life.
+6. Trash-talking and employment law: Let's say you're pulling for the Patriots, but your boss has been a die-hard Broncos fan all her life.
 If you start trash-talking your boss after Peyton Manning is sacked for the fifth time, she may fire you without much repercussion.
-That's right, Seahawks fans are not a protected class.
+That's right, Patriots fans are not a protected class.